ChatScript/ChatScript/WIKI/ChatScript-Finalizing-A-Bot.md

 # ChatScript Finalizing a Bot Manual
-© Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com
+Copyright Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com
-<br>Revision 7/28/2019 cs9.61
+<br>Revision 8/18/2019 cs9.62

 OK.
 You've written a bot.
 It sort of seems to work.
 Now, before releasing it, you should polish it.
 There are a bunch of tools to do this.